Feroz0408/TopViewBikeRental/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project in created using React

 ## Available Scripts

 In the project directory, you can run:

+First clone the project and run the following commands to initialize the project in your local machine

+### 'npm instal'

 ### `npm start`